OpenCTR/OpenCTR/README.rst

 |Building| |Coverage| |Release| |License|

-OpenCTR is a free, open-source, and cross-platform SDK for developing homebrew for the Nintendo 3DS.
+OpenCTR is a free, open-source, and cross-platform SDK for developing Nintendo 3DS homebrew.

 This repository contains the build logic to create a working OpenCTR SDK.